gitaarik/monkful/README.md

 and [MongoEngine](http://mongoengine.org/) and provides an easy way to create RESTful resources for MongoEngine documents in a Flask project.

-It is inspired by [Django REST framework](http://django-rest-framework.org/)'s use of Resources and Serializers.
+It's inspired by [Django REST framework](http://django-rest-framework.org/)'s Views and Serializers.

 ## Development